-Note L = length, B = breadth
+L- length, B- breadth

-The general recommended height should be customized according to agroecological zones, breeds, age of the animal and the ability to freely move its head up and down, etc.
+The general recommended height should be customized according to agroecological zones, breeds, age of the animal and the ability to freely move the head up and down, etc.

-- 5. The animal house should have provision for an appropriate water trough and feeding trough. - 6.
-Daily water requirements of animals for drinking purposes depend on the following factors: - Body size of animal: Heavier animals require more water. - Physiological condition: Lactating animals require more water than dry animals or males in direct proportion to their level of milk production. - Seasons: during summer animals consume more water (20 to 25%) than during winter months. - Nature of feed: animals receiving predominantly dry feed requires more water than those getting succulent fodders. - Buffaloes, by virtue of their physiological nature, require more water than cows. - Sheep require less water i.e., approximately 5 litres per day during cold season and 7 to 9 litres per day during summer season. - Lactating does consume 20 to 25 litres of water per day. - 7.
-There should be a provision for collecting manure and composting (including vermi-composting) and urine collection so that these by-products can be used for increasing agricultural production and reducing GHG emission. - 8.
-Develop and or identify demonstration farm or model farmers to help others learn and adopt improved housing techniques. - 9.
-Make sure to have continuous discussion with farmers on improved housing as part of PSRP and Improved Animal management. - 10.
-The animal housing should also include space for preserving fodder/ forage, crop by products for lean period or off-season. - 11.
-Farmers should regularly clean animal housing. - 12.
-Maintain/repair animal housing. - 13.
-The animal housing should be protected around with fencing.
+- 4. The animal house should have provision for appropriate water trough, feeding trough, - 5.
+There should be a provision for collecting manure and composting (including vermi-composting) and urine collection so that these by-products can be used for increasing agricultural production and reducing GHG emission. - 6.
+Develop and or identify demonstration farm or model farmers to help others learn and adopt improved housing techniques - 7.
+Make sure to have continuous discussion with farmers on improved housing as part of PSRP and -Improved Animal management - 8.
+The animal house should also include space for preserving fodder/forage, crop by products for lean period or off-season. - 9.
+Farmers should regularly clean animal houses - 10.
+Maintenance of animal house/repair